spring-attic/spring-net-codeconfig/readme.txt

 ------
 The is a solution file for different version of VS.NET

+* Spring.Config.2008.sln for use with VS.NET 2008
 * Spring.Config.2010.sln for use with VS.NET 2010

 8. Support

 The user forums at http://forum.springframework.net/ are available for you to submit questions, support requests, and interact with other Spring.NET users.

-Bug and issue tracking can be found at https://jira.springsource.org/browse/SPRNET
+Bug and issue tracking can be found at https://jira.springsource.org/browse/SPRNET/component/11081

 To get the sources, check them out at the git repository at https://github.com/SpringSource/spring-net-codeconfig